iggredible/Learn-Vim/ch06_insert_mode.md

 Vim registers can store texts for future use.
 To insert a text from any named register while in insert mode, type `Ctrl-R` plus the register symbol.
 There are many symbols you can use, but for this section, let's cover only the named registers (a-z).

-To see it in action, first you need to yank a word to register "a".
+To see it in action, first you need to yank a word to register a.
 Move your cursor on any word.
 Then type:

 ```
 "ayiw